-What are the Advantages of Investing in Debt Mutual Funds?
+What are the Advantages of Investing in Debt Funds?

 Below are the advantages of investing in debt mutual funds:

-Debt mutual funds carry less risk than equity mutual fund, this scheme is ideal for an investor seeking stability
+Debt mutual funds carry less risk than equity funds, this scheme is ideal for an investor seeking stability

 These funds are highly liquid and an investor can anytime convert his investment into cash quicker than any other comparable investment option.